 The Mental Health Task Force is meant to create an educational resource for Communication, Intelligence, Empathy, Emotion, and Empowerment for all primary and secondary students.
-It is led through the leadership of the Illinois House Mental Health Committee‘s Chairperson, Representative Deb Conroy. prior to being elected, Representative Conroy was a District 205 board member and artist by trade.
+It is led through the leadership of the Illinois House Mental Health & Addiction Committee Chairperson, Representative Deb Conroy.
+Prior to being elected, Representative Conroy was a District 205 board member and artist by trade.
 “Deb Conroy is a passionate community activist and a tireless advocate for mental health and DuPage County schools.” (article) (article)

 This bill has two Chief Co-Sponsors.
-Representative Emanuel “Chris” Welch, whose continuing work and interests align with this initiative, including introducing and passing MHEAC, the Mental Health Early Action on Campus Act [article], Public Act 101-0251.
-Rep. Welch also served 12 years on the Proviso Township High School Board of Education, 10 of those 12 years as the Board Chair.
+Speaker Emanuel “Chris” Welch, whose continuing work and interests align with this initiative, including introducing and passing MHEAC, the Mental Health Early Action on Campus Act [article], Public Act 101-0251.
+Speaker Welch also served 12 years on the Proviso Township High School Board of Education, 10 of those 12 years as the Board Chair.
 Assistant Majority Leader Jay Hoffman, is also a Chief Co-Sponsor to this bill.
 Representative Hoffman is a former prosecutor and law enforcement official who served as Director of Probation and Court Services for the 20th Judicial Circuit Court.
-Rep. Hoffman is a member of many committees including Judiciary – Civil Committee Sex Offenses and Sex Offender Registration Subcommittee, and the Judiciary – Criminal Committee Criminal Administration and Enforcement Subcommittee.
+Leader Hoffman is a member of many committees including Judiciary – Civil Committee Sex Offenses and Sex Offender Registration Subcommittee, and the Judiciary – Criminal Committee Criminal Administration and Enforcement Subcommittee.
 He advocates for seniors, veterans, schools, laborers, and the good people of Metro East.

 Mental health is not specific to any faith, color, gender, or socioeconomic standards.
 It applies to everyone.
 It impacts everyone.
 In response to mass shootings, cyber bullying, evolving emerging technologies, so many other levels of unseen abuse, in addition to the normal struggles of growing-up, to name a few, it is our ethical responsibility to provide access to mental health care for all students.
 This could be one of the greatest gifts that we can give to all children, and a standard that other states should follow.